cecileane/simulation-hiddenparalogy-ratevariation/readme.md

 **Remove**:
 - sphenodon
 - one turtle (Pelomedusa) if need be
-This was done in file `speciestree.jl`.
+This was done in file `scripts/speciestree.jl`.
 The final tree is copy-pasted below as a string, with code to read it in julia.
 Taxon names could be simplified for the simulation!